achi08rbb/nfl_project/setup/Setup(VM).md

     ```

 2. Make sure you've done `source ~/.bashrc`, as instructed in [GCP](#gcp) setup section, to have your GOOGLE_APPLICATION_CREDENTIALS available in the session.
-3. Make sure you change the variables within the `airflow/dags/data_ingestion.py` like your Project ID and Bucket.
+3. Make sure you change the variables within the `airflow/dags/data_ingestion.py` and `airflow/docker-compose.yaml` like your Project ID and Bucket.
 3. Make the required directories for setting up airflow

     ```bash